AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 Predict which cluster does it belong to for a given data.

 ```
-NaiveBayes:predict(featureMatrix: Matrix): integer, number
+NaiveBayes:predict(featureMatrix: Matrix, returnOriginalOutput): integer, number -OR- predictedMatrix
 ```

 #### Parameters:

 * featureMatrix: Matrix containing data.

+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.

 #### Returns:

-* clusterNumber: The cluster which the data belongs to.
+* predictedValue: The cluster which the data belongs to.

-* highestProbabilityVector: The probability (n x 1) matrix of the datapoint belongs to that particular cluster.
+* highestProbability: The probability.

+-OR-

+* predictedMatrix: A matrix containing all

 ### getClassesList()